-A specific phobia has the earliest average age of onset of all anxiety disorders.
-Specific phobias involve a very strong anxiety response to a particular cue, which is excessive to the danger involved.
+Specific phobias have the earliest average age-of-onset of all anxiety disorders.
+Specific phobias involve a very strong anxiety response to a particular cue that is excessive to the danger involved.
 Common examples include fear of spiders or cockroaches, paruresis (anxiety-related difficulty with urination), fear of driving, emetophobia (fear of vomit), or fear of blood or needles.
-Most people seeking treatment have had these fears for many years, often since early childhood, and only seek treatment when it starts to get in the way of their lives.
-Common precipitants of treatment are living environments with feared objects like roaches, or the necessity of medical or dental work for physical health.
-Luckily for those with a specific phobia, treatment for this has some of the highest efficacy in all of clinical psychology.
+Most people in treatment have had these fears for many years, often since early childhood, and only seek treatment when the fear begins to impair their daily lives.
+Common precipitants of treatment are living in environments with feared objects like roaches, or the necessity of medical or dental work for physical health.
+Fortunately for those with a specific phobia, treatment has one of the highest efficacy rates in all of clinical psychology when fully completed.